AdobeXD/plugin-samples/Guides/how-to-integrate-with-OAuth-guide/readme.md

 ./ngrok http 8000
 ```

-### Enter your Adobe API credentials and public URL
+### Enter your Dropbox API credentials and public URL

 Enter the required credentials in `public/config.js`: